Dildz/Valheim-OracleARM--Docker-Compose-Guide/README.md

 - SERVER_NAME
 - WORLD_NAME
 - SERVER_PASS (this needs to be longer than 5 characters)
-- PUBLIC (if server is publically discoverable)
+- PUBLIC (if server is publicly discoverable)
 - UPDATE
 - PORT